amozoss/time_tracker/README.md

 ## Install
+Clone or fork the repo.

+Navigate to the time_tracker directory and run:

+    perl time_tracker.pl

+If you get an error similiar to this:

+> Can't locate object method "pretty" via package "Time::Seconds"

-Install the missing modules using 'cpan \<module name\>'
+Install the missing module using 'cpan \<module name\>'

-  For example, time tracker requires the module JSON::XS.
+  For example, time tracker requires the module Time::Seconds.
 To install the module run the command

-        cpan JSON::XS
+        cpan Time::Seconds

 ## Usage
 For a list of options and help run

     perl time_tracker.pl -h